MatheoGerard/ft_printf/README.md

 make
 ```

-This will generate the libft.a static library.
+This will generate the libftprintf.a static library.

 To recompile everything from scratch: